appacademy/dotfiles/bin/README.md

 # Atom Packages
 Atom packages are plugins for the Atom text editor.
 Many of these plugins help with finding syntax errors or set development preferences, such as using the VIM commands.
-Take a look through the atom packages available by opening atom and pressing 'command + ,'
+Take a look through the atom packages available by opening atom, clicking Atom => preferences => packages .